Employers: Why your worker’s work schedule is important and how to report it

 Text

-To calculate the wage benefit for an injured worker, we need the following information:
+To calculate the wage benefit for a worker, we need the following information:

 • The regular rate of pay earned by the worker at the start of earnings loss.